-In connection with this offering, we intend to adopt the 2021 Incentive Award Plan, or the 2021 Plan, subject to approval by our stockholders, under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, motivate and retain the talent for which we compete.
-The material terms of the 2021 Plan, as it is currently contemplated, are summarized below.
-This summary is not a complete description of all provisions of the 2021 Plan and is qualified in its entirety by reference to the 2021 Plan, which will be filed as an exhibit to the registration statement of which this prospectus is a part.
+In connection with the offering, we intend to adopt the 2021 Plan, subject to approval by our stockholders, under which we may grant cash and equity incentive awards to eligible service providers.
+The material terms of the 2021 Plan and any awards to be granted thereunder will be summarized in a subsequent amendment to the registration statement of which this prospectus is a part.